daniel-sarran/Job_Application_Manager/README.md

-# Foobar
+# Job Application Tracker

-Foobar is a Python library for dealing with word pluralization.
+Job Application Tracker is a Python program to help students by organizing the (typically) large volume of applications required for internship or recent grad job roles.

 ## Installation